omerchn/vscode-sessionizer/README.md

 ## How To Use

-first, specify the `sessionizer.sessionRoots` setting, which is an array of the root directories of sessions, for example: ["\~/Desktop/projects", "\~/Desktop/work"]
+first, specify the `sessionizer.sessionRoots` setting, which is an array of the root directories of project directories, for example: ["\~/Desktop/projects", "\~/Desktop/work"]

 Then, open the command palette (cmd+shift+p) and run any one of the following commands: